-- 7.1.
+7.1.
 To report a breach of the Code of Student Conduct you should complete an incident report form and send it with your evidence to the Student Progress Team.
-The form will be passed to a Conduct Investigator for review.
+The form will be passed to a

+Conduct Investigator for review.
 The Student Progress Team will acknowledge receipt of your form within five working days.
-All allegations are considered seriously and action will always be taken where it is possible to do so. - 7.2.
-The Conduct Investigator may decide to issue an informal warning; use the Early Resolution Procedure; or carry out a formal investigation.
+All allegations are considered seriously and action will always be taken where it is possible to do so.